Thomas Watson (bishop of Lincoln): Absalom

 In Absalom, David presides over Old Jerusalem as the pope presides over New Jerusalem.
 The beloved son rebels against his father, launches his attack, overthrows him, and usurps his place.
 David refuses to retaliate, allowing time for Absalom to return to his senses and seek reconciliation.
 But Absalom sees his father's hesitation not as love, but as weakness.

 In Watson's play, Absalom sacks David's temples in the territories he controls.
 He expels their guardians, loots their possessions, and destroys their altars.
 There is no mention of temples in the Old Testament story, but what Watson describes parallels the dissolution and plundering of the monasteries, guilds, shrines and chantry chapels.
 Absalom is destroying David's last footholds, filling his treasury, funding his rebellion, and securing his own position.
-He vows there will be no reconciliation.
+He vows that there will be no reconciliation.

 By Act IV those closest to Absalom are dismayed by his ferocity.
-He turns on these too, as Henry turned on Wolsey, Fisher, More and Cromwell.
+He turns on them too, as Henry turned on Wolsey, Fisher, More and Cromwell.
 But opposition appears on two fronts.
 The disenchanted are converting back to David and joining those who had gone into hiding.
 And allies of David abroad are raising an army.
 No longer knowing whom he can trust, Absalom ruthlessly hunts down those loyal to David.

 While the first four acts of Absalom looked at parallels in what had happened so far, the fifth looked to parallels in the future.
 Presumably, what happened to Absalom would happen to Henry.
 There would be a final battle.
 As victory went to David, it would inevitably go to the pope.
 As David resumed his appointed role over God's people, so would the pope.
 As Absalom's revolt amounted to nothing, nor would Henry's!
 Watson's message, then, is one of patience and total confidence in the ultimate victory of the pope.